Page 7: Historical Events In January - 17

 1955 USS Nautilus (SSN-571), the first nuclear-powered submarine, is commissioned and sends the message "underway on nuclear power" on this day in history.

-1955 Submarine Nautilus begins 1st nuclear-powered test voyage on January - 17.
+1955 On this day in history submarine Nautilus begins 1st nuclear-powered test voyage

-1957 On January - 17 9-county commission recommends creation of BART
+1957 On this day in history 9-county commission recommends creation of BART

 1959 The African country of Mali is formed with the joining of Senegal and French Sudan on this day in history.